Sans9211/Health_Insurance_Claim/README.md

 # Prediction of Health Insurance Using Machine Learning
-Certainly, here are the key bullet points for your project's storytelling on GitHub:

 ## Dataset Gathering
    - Obtained the health insurance claim dataset in CSV format from Kaggle.